PiSchool/started-mentorme/README.md

 ![MentorMe logo](web/img/screen_1.png "MentorMe logo")

 ### Startup Classifier
-The folder *classifier* contains a new *README.md* file with the information on how to run and use the classifier.
+The folder *classifier* contains another *README.md* file with the information on how to run and use the classifier.

 # Author